How to Boost your Dog's Health by 50% (Powerful Case Study)

 These shocking finds are part of what inspired Wag Tantrum.
 We wanted to provide nutrient-dense, small-batch dog food that would give owners ease of mind.
-Our all-natural, organic wet dog food provides your dog with wholesome, human-grade ingredients along with the correct amount of nutrients they need.
+Our organic wet dog food provides your dog with wholesome ingredients along with the correct amount of nutrients they need.

 We handpicked ingredients based on extensive research that would purposefully provide key nutrients to maintain dogs’ muscles, bones, skin, coat and everything in between.

 By combining the right amount of protein, carbohydrates, fats, vitamins, and minerals into our formula, we aim to give dogs a properly balanced diet.
 Without these key components, dogs would not be able to perform normal activities and fight-off infections and disease.
-Furthermore, even feeding your dog a balanced dog food once a week will drastically lower your dogs' health risk.
+Furthermore, even feeding your dog a balanced dog food once a week can help lower your dogs' health risk.

 Pets are part of the family, so we developed three types of dog food tailored to fit your pet’s dietary needs.
 As your dog goes through different stages of life, their needs change – just like humans!